-As of December 31, 2020 and 2019, we had gross deferred tax assets, or DTAs, of \$133.4 million and \$117.5 million, respectively, primarily related to net operating loss carryforwards, tax credits, share-based compensation, lease obligations and employee benefits.
+As of December 31, 2021 and 2020, we had gross deferred tax assets, or DTAs, of \$153.7 million and \$133.4 million, respectively, primarily related to net operating loss carryforwards, tax credits, share-based compensation, lease obligations and employee benefits.
 We are entitled to a United States federal tax deduction when non-qualified stock options, or NSOs, are exercised.
-In connection with our IPO, a significant number of NSOs were exercised resulting in a tax deduction for United States income tax purposes.
-This deduction, in conjunction with our other expected deferred tax asset reversals, resulted in the establishment of a valuation allowance for \$47.0 million in 2017 for the United States DTAs.
+This deduction, in conjunction with our other expected deferred tax asset reversals, resulted in an increase in the valuation allowance of \$20.4 million in 2021 for the United States DTAs.
 Our ability to utilize any net operating losses or tax credits may be limited under provisions of the Internal Revenue Code of 1986, or the Code, if we undergo an ownership change after our IPO (generally defined as a greater than 50-percentage-point cumulative change, by value, in the equity ownership of certain stockholders over a rolling three-year period).
 We also inherited net operating losses, or NOLs, from the acquisition of Datawatch and Univa, which are subject to specific limitations on usage.
 We may or may not be able to realize the benefits of the acquired NOLs due to a number of factors, including those enumerated above.
 We may also be unable to realize our tax credit carryforwards prior to their expiry.